OpenCHS/openchs-admin-client/README.md

 # openchs-admin-client
-UI application for management of reference and meta data
+UI application for management of reference and meta data.

+You will need `yarn` package mananger to be installed globally to run this project.
+Follow the instructions on https://yarnpkg.com/en/docs/install to install `yarn` if it is not already installed on your machine.

-To check this out on local machine clone this repo and run:
+To check this out on local machine, clone this repo and run:

 `npm install` or `yarn install`